Ashford (Kent) group logo

 Overview

-Starting at the Nature Reserve on Wye Downs, this a walk of about 12 miles, that explores some of the area, that can been seen below the Downs.
+Starting at the Nature Reserve on the Wye Downs, this is a walk of approximately 13 miles, that explores some of the area that can been seen below.
 This includes Hatch Park, which has royal connections, having been owned by the Knatchbull family since 1486 during the reign of Henry VII.

-Dogs welcome, but on a short lead when required.
+Dogs welcome, but on short lead when required.

 Walk leader is Linda Barden